-Content and clinical practice experiences should be designed to sequentially develop, apply, critically analyze, integrate, synthesize and evaluate concepts and theories in the performance of radiologic procedures.
+Content and clinical practice experiences should be designed to sequentially develop, apply, critically analyze, integrate, synthesize and evaluate concepts and theories in the performance of medical imaging procedures.
 Through structured, sequential, competency-based clinical assignments, concepts of team practice, patient-centered clinical practice and professional development are discussed, examined and evaluated.

-Clinical practice experiences should be designed to provide patient care and assessment, competent performance of radiologic imaging and total quality management.
-Levels of competency and outcomes measurement ensure the well-being of the patient preparatory to, during and following the radiologic procedure.
+Clinical practice experiences should be designed to focus on patient care and assessment, competent performance of medical imaging procedures and total quality management.
+Levels of competency and outcomes measurement ensure the well-being of the patient before, during and following the procedure.